gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Take note that the SSH server is the Git server (git service such as GitHub, GitLab etc.); and the SSH client is the Jira server (in this case, the Jira Cloud instance).
+        The SSH server is the Git server (git service such as GitHub, GitLab, etc.), and the SSH client is the Jira server (in this case, the Jira Cloud instance).
     </div>
     </div>
 </div>